 - Prolonged sitting

-Some chiropractic offices may offer spinal decompression therapy.
 I am not a big fan of decompression therapy because while the traction is taking place, there is no way to see if the ligaments and soft tissue between each spinal bone or vertebra are relaxed enough to further the traction.
-The curvature of the neck and lower back require an individual assessment of the computer system of the decompression unit for each vertebra.
-I have not seen any machine that does which is a reason why I do not provide decompression therapy in my office.
+The curvatures of the neck and lower back require an individual assessment of the computer system of the decompression unit for each vertebra.
+I have not seen any machine that does this which is a reason why I do not provide decompression therapy in my office.